 Residential Life: Spelman is a residential college, and there are 11 housing options on campus.
 There are 2 first-year residence halls: The Bonner Scholars and the Ethel Waddell Githii Honors Program.
 Upperclassmen can live in The Suites or traditional residence halls, or participate in the Johnetta Betsch Cole Living-Learning Center, The Bessie Strong WISDOM Center, or the Social Justice Fellows Program.

 Unique Traditions: Like many Women’s Colleges and HBCUs, Spelman is steeped in tradition.
 Alumnae is extremely important, and the Granddaughters Club is evidence of that.
 The White Attire Tradition is one of the oldest traditions, where all first-year students dress up for The New Student Orientation Induction Ceremony and Founders Day Convocation; seniors wear this under their academic regalia for Founders Day, Class Day, Baccalaureate, and Commencement.

 Spelman students are change-makers, and they want to make a difference in the world.
 They are competitive, creative, and enthusiastic about their future.

 Spelman is part of the Bonner Foundation Network, a competitive service organization for low-income students focused on transforming students, communities, and campuses.
-Students must complete 224 of community service each semester, several leadership programs, and full-time service programs during their summers, among other requirements.
+Students must complete 140 hours of community service each semester, several leadership programs, full-time service programs during two of their summers, and a capstone project during junior and senior years, among other requirements.
 20 students are admitted to each class and will receive tuition assistance.